Housing for Health – the guide

 • A3.3 Escape in the event of fire

-of houses with any smoke alarm fitted
+of houses with any working smoke alarm fitted

 Click here for more data on Fire and smoke detection